fenago/python-networking-sysadmins/development/lab_guides/Lab_1.md

 ![](./images/C13963_01_16.jpg)

-Figure 1.16: Index value for the negative values for San Francisco
+Caption: Index value for the negative values for San Francisco

 Here is one more example: